MarcoPWx/Portfolio/README.md

-# NatureQuest Portfolio
+# PixelQuest Portfolio

-A beautiful portfolio website showcasing the NatureQuest product ecosystem, inspired by modern design systems like Supabase and Parlant.
+A beautiful portfolio website showcasing the PixelQuest product ecosystem, inspired by modern design systems like Supabase and Parlant.

 ## 🎯 Products Showcased